 Preparing International Students for Dream Careers

-“Career Accelerator Premium is a wonderful program — it gives you reality check and shows what kind of competition you will be facing when you enter the real world, because the externs are equally talented and hardworking,” says Shrikant.
+“Career Premium is a wonderful program — it gives you reality check and shows what kind of competition you will be facing when you enter the real world, because the interns are equally talented and hardworking,” says Shrikant.
 He also appreciated the LinkedIn profile workshop and one-on-one career counseling advice.

 “Ask questions and interact with your mentors — they are the most helpful people you will ever meet,” he says.
 “They always checked on me and were ready to help me whenever I was doubtful of something.
 [Now] I can confidently apply for research analytics or business analytics [positions].”